 Further, Aereo is likely to encourage imitators to build similar transmission systems that track the business model Aereo approved.
 Improvements in technology and ease of use have sparked the growth of video streaming and with 50 million iPads in the hands of consumers the desire to cut the cord and watch TV from wherever is ever stronger.

 The networks will argue before the Second Circuit (as they have in their motion to expedite) that there are significant differences between Cablevision and Aereo’s system.
 For one Cablevision was paying the networks for the broadcast content it allowed its subscribers to copy.
 Here Aereo is monetizing content it receives for free.
 Nevertheless, Aereo’s functionality mirrors a system Cablevision approved.

 The Second Circuit will then be faced with a problem it has had before—whether to apply precedent that has led to unexpected consequences.
 I think the appellate court will reverse the denial of the injunction.
 There needs to be some copyright restrictions on the retransmission of broadcast content; otherwise why invest heavily to create it if we all can watch it for nothing.
 But what those restrictions will be remains to be seen.
 Stay tuned.

 For my earlier take on the FilmOn and ivi, T.V. litigations click here and here.
 For some good analysis by Jessica McKinney at Bloomberg re the issues raised in Aereo click here.
-Do you have some predictions about where this will go and how it will turn out?
-Share them below.
+For an update of what happened in this case in the Second Circuit and the Supreme Court click here.